roman-milk/roman-milk.github.io/1974-a-summer-of-incestuous-love.md

  Dinner was spectacular.
 Nita did a surf and turf with tenderloin filets and lobster tails, baked potatoes and Caesar salad with her amazing homemade dressing.
 It was a beautiful summer night and we ate by Nita's pool.
 The wine was perfect, and we all enjoyed each other's company.
 I was especially proud of my Julie for being such a mature young lady and offering some very intelligent conversation.
 We brought our swim suits, and Nita announced at 9 o'clock that it was time for a swim to help wash the wine away before we called it a night.

  We splashed around for over an hour and I have to admit it was the first time I'd seen my daughter in swimwear in over a year because we didn't have a pool at home.
 I managed not to show my shock at seeing her in a tiny bikini that barely covered her ample breasts (even bigger than her mother's large breasts) which became damn near translucent when wet.
 Her nipples and pussy lips were obvious for anyone to see, but I knew any mention would bring down the wrath of the women on my puritanical attitude.
 She did look great but I wasn't used to seeing my daughter like that.
 As I spent a little too much time assessing my daughter's body, I realized just how much she looked like her mother at a similar age.
-Report_Story #3